Venturer Scouts (Australia): Structure

 A Venturer Unit is run by its unit council, usually consisting of a unit chair, secretary, treasurer and some general members.
 Some larger units also include an assistant unit chair, social secretary, fundraising coordinator, quartermaster, or assistant secretaries and treasurers.

 While the younger sections are represented by their leaders at the district level, Venturers are encouraged to attend their monthly district venturer council.
 In Australia, all scouting is divided by state ('branches'), and then into smaller, geographically defined, districts.
 The district venturer scout council (DVSC) is a monthly meeting of the venturer scouts and leaders in the district which serves both as a check on the quality of the potential King's Scouts in the district and for sharing information between the Units in the area.
 It is also a social meeting for both the leaders and venturers to catch up with each other.
 Where the district, for whatever reason, is not appropriate for these meetings, typically due to low numbers in the district, a zone venturer scout council (ZVSC) is formed as a replacement for the district.

 Branch level activities are becoming more and more popular because of the difficulty in running unit level activities.
 Unit management is a problem for many units because of small number of attendances and difficulty in running successful activities for small groups, as well as motivation.
 Most branches have a themed competitive hike run at Easter, plus many smaller activities, normally put on by dedicated leaders.
 These often are courses required for badge work as well.

-Lones Venturer Unit
+Lone Venturer Unit

-There is also a unit of venturers in each state for those people that are unable to attend, or unable to find a unit close to them.
-This is called the Lones section, they do all badge work by correspondence and are still able to go to all the "Ventures", camps and hikes, just like a normal venturer.
+In the states of South Australia, Western Australia, New South Wales and Queensland, there are Lone Scout Groups.
+These Scout Groups cater for Scouts of all ages who are unable to attend weekly meetings as there are no Scout Halls close to where they live or the Scout Halls close by do not have the relevant Scout age group.
+Meetings are done on-line.

+Venturer Scouts in Lone Scout Groups are thus called Lone Venturers.
+Most states do have activities where all members come together.
+In South Australia, the Lone Scout Group consists of all sections and they attend an annual camp in September/October.

 Uniform

-Venturer scouts wear a navy shirt with maroon shoulder yoke.
-This is accompanied with a scarf relating to troop, event or association like a scout show.
+Venturer scouts wear a navy shirt with maroon shoulder yoke, with beige or stone-coloured pants, shorts, or skirt for formal occasions.
+This is accompanied with a scarf, fastened with a woggle or less commonly a friendship knot, which relates to group, event or association like a scout show.
+In Queensland, the same scarf is worn throughout the state.
+Badges may be sewn onto the chest panel or either sleeve according to official layout guidelines.
+These include badges earnt through the Achievement Pathways as well as event badges, Introduction to Section badges, District and Region badges, and additional awards like First Aid.